 You have two choices when it comes to making pasta.
 The first is using a rolling pin and knife to flatten the mixture and cut / shape the pasta.
 The alternative is purchasing a pasta machine to do most of the hard work for you.
 Don’t forget though, half the fun of making pasta is getting your hands dirty!

 The main benefit of using a machine is you will save time trying to flatten the pasta.
 And avoid looking like Popeye from all the arm work!
 To get an idea of what I mean, watch these two short videos which show how using a rolling pin and knife differs from using a machine.

 Hand Rolling Pasta

 Although it’s not complicated to make pasta, it is however time-consuming.
 This is why I recommend purchasing a pasta machine to assist with the laborious rolling process.
-Rolling machines vary wildly in price and functionality.
+Pasta rolling machines vary wildly in price and functionality.
 Depending on your budget and what you need, I recommend the following brands when making pasta at home:

 You will see pasta machines advertised for under £30.
-In all honesty, I would recommend avoid,ng them.
+In all honesty, I would recommend avoiding them.
 They are usually made from aluminium (as opposed to stainless steel) which might end up flaking off into your pasta over time.
 Furthermore, they aren’t as sturdy and won’t last very long.

 Best Pasta Machine Under £100:

 For me, the best pasta machine which combines a bit of initial kneading of the dough with your hands, whilst at the same time helping with the laborious rolling process, is the Marcato Atlas 150.